MENTOR ME CAREERS

 The Discounted Payback Period is the time it takes for an investment to break even in terms of net present value (NPV).
 Unlike the regular payback period, it accounts for the time value of money by discounting the cash flows.
 It is calculated by summing the discounted cash flows until they equal the initial investment.

-Financial Modeling Best Practices Interview Questions
+Financial Modeling Interview Questions Best practices

 What are the top best practices in financial modeling?